 As you progress as a skier, you can graduate to a longer ski that hits closer to the top of your head.
 Longer skis are most stable with speed, making them better for aggressive, advanced skiers who tend to spend more time off-piste.

 For reference, I’m 5’5” and 140 pounds and consider myself an intermediate skier.
-My groomer skis are 169mm long and my powder skis are 177mm long.
+My skis are 170″cm long.

 Insider Tip: Demo Skis First